imapex-training/mod_adv_git/README.md

 [item]: # (/slide)

-Like many companeis before it (ie Xerox or Klenix), GitHub has basically become synomonous with "git" and is clearly the leading service for developers, however it isn't the only option for developers looking to host their code.
-Some options include
+Like many companies before it (ie. Xerox or Klenix), GitHub has basically become synonymous with "git" and is clearly the leading service for developers, however it isn't the only option for developers looking to host their code.
+Some options include:

 * [Gogs](http://gogs.io)
 * [Phabricator](https://www.phacility.com/phabricator/)